gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 ```

 Apparently, Rust developers do not want to commit to a particular ABI for these types, to avoid missing out on some future optimizations.
-So it means that every Rust struct now needs the equivalent "FFI friendly" struct along with conversion functions (usually implemented as `Into` for convenience):
+So it means that every Rust struct now needs the equivalent "FFI friendly" struct along with conversion functions (usually implemented as `.into()` for convenience):

 ```
 struct Foo<'a> {